 What are Zombies

 Well Zombies are the recently dead brought back to life by wicked Necromantic magic used by Vampires and Necromancers.
 Often these bodies have limbs missing and any nearby object is merged into the Zombies body be that lumps of wood or discarded weapons after all, all their evil master requires is that they lurch into battle.

-Zombies are also the easiest of the undead to create and can be done so mid battle from reanimating fallen zombies or the bodies of the slain foes.
-Zombies are slow, lurching unskilled creatures who seek to swarm and claw the enemy to death, however should a foe hold their nerve Zombies are easily defeated.
+Zombies are also the easiest of the undead to create and can be done so mid battle from reanimating fallen zombies bodies of the slain foes or even allies.
+Zombies are slow, lurching unskilled creatures who seek to swarm and claw the enemy to death.
+Terrifying to face and stinking of death and decay, however should a foe hold their nerve Zombies are easily defeated.

 In the game